SO, WILL YOU NEED A VISA?

 Essentially the Schengen area is a collection of European nations with almost invisible borders.

 It currently includes 22 of the EU nations – the UK and Ireland are not part of this communal travel area.
 Nor are Bulgaria, Cyprus, Croatia and Romania – although they will join.
-However, the non-EU countries of Switzerland and Norway are part of this area.
+However, Switzerland and Norway are part of this area even though they are not in the EU.

 Essentially you can travel around this area without border controls if you are an EU, Swiss or Norwegian citizen, or if you are using a visa that was issued by a Schengen member state.
 You need your passport (or ID card) but you are rarely asked for it apart from at airports.